Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-i.e., the anomaly is in the phase of the determinant.
-But we have identified the determinant of $\hat{D}$ with the exponential of minus the effective action, so we have that, under an infinitesimal variation of the parameter $\theta$, the effective action behaves according to
+showing that, as expected, the anomaly is associated with the phase of the determinant.
+Combining eqs.~\eqref{eq:effaction_general_2n+2} and~\eqref{eq:detD=effaction_general_2n+2} we relate~$\det\widehat{D}$ to fermion effective action, whose variation under an infinitesimal change in the $\theta$~parameter is given by